 Think of the famous Rath Yatra or Car Festival of Puri that is held every year in July – August.
 Think of the brightly coloured chariots of Lord Jagannath, his elder brother Balabhadra and Sister Devi Subhadra.
 Think of the gorgeously colourful appliqué sheets that are used to protect the gods and goddesses from the Sun and the Rain when they are out on the street to meet their maternal aunt Devi Gundicha.
 That is how the story of chandua (the Indian version of appliqué) began in Jagannath Dham.

 Rath Yatra of Puri

 Photo Credit: Shri Hitesh Seth

 India boasts a great diversity of appliqué craft, the prominent regions being Gujarat, Rajasthan, Odisha, Tamil Nadu, Bihar, Kashmir, Manipur and Himachal Pradesh.
-Each of these regions has their own uniqueness in styles and fabrics used.
+Each of these regions has its own uniqueness in styles and fabrics used.

-Chanduas are curated by a hereditary caste of community called darji, who trace their roots to Jagannath cult somewhere around 1000 CE when they first started creating chanduas for the rituals of Lord Jagannath and the Ratha Yatra.
+Chanduas are curated by a hereditary caste of a community called darji, who trace their roots to Jagannath cult somewhere around 1000 CE when they first started creating chanduas for the rituals of Lord Jagannath and the Ratha Yatra.
 In due time, they became sevayatas or temple servitors and were patronized by the Gajapati Kings of Puri for their craft that became a hereditary occupation.

 Images are from Kalabhoomi – Odisha Handicraft Museum Exhibits